-- Epidiolex, which contains a purified form of CBD derived from cannabis, was approved for the treatment of seizures associated with Lennox-Gastaut syndrome or Dravet syndrome, two rare and severe forms of epilepsy.
+- Epidiolex, which contains a purified form of CBD derived from cannabis, was approved for treating seizures associated with Lennox-Gastaut syndrome or Dravet syndrome, two rare and severe forms of epilepsy.

-- Marinol and Syndros, which contain dronabinol (synthetic THC), and Cesamet, which contains nabilone (a synthetic substance similar to THC), are approved by the FDA.
-Dronabinol and nabilone are used to treat nausea and vomiting caused by cancer chemotherapy.
-Dronabinol is also used to treat loss of appetite and weight loss in people with HIV/AIDS.
+- Marinol and Syndros, which contain dronabinol (synthetic THC), and Cesamet, which includes nabilone (a synthetic substance similar to THC), are approved by the FDA.
+Dronabinol and nabilone treat nausea and vomiting caused by cancer chemotherapy.
+Dronabinol also treats loss of appetite and weight loss in people with HIV/AIDS.

 Is it legal for dietary supplements or foods to contain THC or CBD?

 The FDA has determined that THC or CBD products cannot be sold legally as dietary supplements.
 Also, U.S. companies cannot add THC or CBD to foods for sale.

 Are cannabis or cannabinoids helpful in treating health conditions?